srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ### A Network Node

-Inside a column there is a number of network nodes.
+A column contains a number of network nodes.
-In non-convolutional layers the number of nodes per column is always 1.
+In non-convolutional layers the number of nodes per column is, by definition, always 1.
+I call this the *depth* of the layer.
-In this case we define the layer's *depth* as 1 and the number of columns thus equals the number of nodes.
+Thus non-convolutional layers always have a *depth* of 1 which means the number of columns equals the number of nodes.

 ```c
 struct Node{